 Martin Amis.
 If you don’t know about this author, let us tell you that he is one of the most popular fiction thriller writers in the West.
 He has written several novels that have brought him glory for their ingeniously suspense and chilling stories that tend to haunt you long after you have finished them.
-We looked forward to reading the author’s and here is our review of it.
+We looked forward to reading the author’s No products found. and here is our review of it.

 What’s It About?

 This crime novel opens with a policewoman, Mike Hoolihan, describing her worklife and taking us straight to the bizarre crime scene she is supposed to be handling.
 The case is of Jennifer Rockwell, the daughter of a respected police officer.
 Jennifer was an astrophysicist, the one who studies the space.
 She was a happy and satisfied soul and yet she was found with three bullets holes in her head.
 She has apparently shot herself, which research and reports claim to Mike.

 But Mike is not leaving out the prospect of murder by suspecting her lover and someone else who knew Jennifer.
 Is a secret of dark romanticism or possession about to be revealed?
 Or something else is into play here?